-The document contains advice, opinions and recommendations prepared or recorded in the course of, or for the purposes of, the deliberative processes involved in the functions of Department, being the 2019-20 Migration Program Third Quarter Update.
-I am satisfied that this deliberative matter relates to a process that was undertaken within government to consider whether and how to make or implement a decision, revise or prepare a policy, administer or review a program, or some similar activity.
-3
+The document contains advice, opinions and recommendations prepared or recorded in the course of, or for the purposes of, the deliberative processes involved in the functions of Department, being possible consequences of the Minister's decision.
+I am satisfied that this deliberative matter relates to a process that was undertaken within government to consider whether and how to make or implement a decision or some similar activity.

-Disclosure of this deliberative information could reasonably be expected to inhibit full and frank advice from the Department to its Minister, and, as a result, full consideration by the Government on any potential future consideration of policy and programs.
-Disclosure of some deliberative information, on which a decision has not yet been taken, could also reasonably be expected to prejudice consultations with relevant stakeholders.
+Disclosure of this deliberative information could reasonably be expected to inhibit full and frank advice from the Department to its Minister and, as a result, full consideration by the Government on any potential future consideration of certain related matters.